nidhish-srivastava/SocialMediaApp-API-Assignment/README.md

-# Social Media App API - Local Setup
+# Social Media App API

 Welcome to the **Social Media App API** project!
 This API powers the backend of a social media application.
 This guide will walk you through setting up and running the app locally.